Demographics of Brooklyn: African Americans

 According to the 2009 American Community Survey, African Americans made up over one-third (34.2%) of Brooklyn's population.
 There are over 877,000 African Americans residing in Brooklyn.
-The historical cultural center of the borough has long been Bedford-Stuyvesant; African Americans became a majority in Bedford-Stuyvesant in the 1930s following the construction of the A line subway between Harlem and Bedford.
-Bedford-Stuyvesant was the first large African American community to be established in Brooklyn back then.
-After Bedford-Stuyvesant had largely developed into an African American community in the 1930s-40s, neighborhoods surrounding Bedford-Stuyvesant in Northern and Eastern Brooklyn such as Ocean Hill, Brownsville, Crown Heights, Flatbush, Canarsie, East Flatbush, Prospect Lefferts Gardens, East New York, and Fort Greene had continued to be mostly home to Italian and Jewish enclaves with some Germans and Irish intermixed in even though some of the growing African American population also did spillover into some of these neighborhoods.
-However, through the processes of a Ripple effect, a Domino effect, and a Snowball effect, starting in the 1950s and throughout the remainder of the 20th century, these surrounding neighborhoods became the next areas to slowly transition to majority African American communities.
+The historical cultural center of the borough has long been Bedford–Stuyvesant; African Americans became a majority in Bedford–Stuyvesant in the 1930s following the construction of the A line subway between Harlem and Bedford.
+Bedford-Stuyvesant was the first large African-American community to be established in Brooklyn back then.

+After Bedford–Stuyvesant had largely developed into an African-American community in the 1930s–'40s, neighborhoods surrounding Bedford–Stuyvesant in Northern and Eastern Brooklyn such as Ocean Hill, Brownsville, Crown Heights, Flatbush, Kensington, Canarsie, East Flatbush, Prospect Lefferts Gardens, East New York and Fort Greene had continued to be mostly home to Italian and Jewish enclaves with some Germans and Irish intermixed in even though some of the growing African-American population also did spillover into some of these neighborhoods.
+However, through the processes of a Ripple effect, a Domino effect, and a Snowball effect, starting in the 1950s and throughout the remainder of the 20th century, these surrounding neighborhoods became the next areas to slowly transition to majority African-American communities.
 Large West Indian Black communities have also emerged and intertwined in some of these areas.
 As a result, a very large portion of the northern half of Brooklyn is dominantly populated by African Americans with significant West Indian Black enclaves, though Crown Heights and Flatbush continue to have remaining small significant Jewish communities.
-The roads of Eastern Parkway, Malcolm X Boulevard, Kings Highway, Broadway, Atlantic Avenue, Linden Boulevard, Flatlands Avenue and Jackie Robinson Parkway connect all of these neighborhoods to the point of being very comparatively similar to the city of Newark, New Jersey in terms of the geographic size and the dominantly Black communities.
-Coney Island, located in the southernmost portion of Brooklyn, also has a significant African American population.
-Together these neighborhoods have a population of about 940,000 and are roughly 82% African American, making it the largest African American community in the United States.
+The roads of Eastern Parkway, Malcolm X Boulevard, Kings Highway, Broadway, Atlantic Avenue, Linden Boulevard, Flatlands Avenue and Jackie Robinson Parkway connect all of these neighborhoods to the point of being very comparatively similar to the city of Newark in terms of the geographic size and the dominantly Black communities.

+Coney Island, located in the southernmost portion of Brooklyn, also has a significant African-American population.
+Together these neighborhoods have a population of about 940,000 and are roughly 82% African American, making it the largest African-American community in the United States.
 However, the 2020 census data showed that the Black population in NYC has declined from 1,861,295 residents at 22.8% in 2010 to 1,776,891 residents at 20.2% in 2020 with a loss of -84,404 resident or -4.5%.
 Brooklyn itself had the sharpest declines of the Black population of all of the NYC boroughs going from 799,066 residents at 31.9% in 2010 to 729,696 residents at 26.7% in 2020 with a loss of -69,370 residents at -8.7%.
 In all of Brooklyn, the Black population was the only population to experience significant declines while all other populations of racial groups experienced increases.
 Many of the Black neighborhoods in northern Brooklyn such as Bedford Stuyvesant, Crown Heights, Ocean Hill, and Flatbush are now undergoing gentrification and rapidly regaining White residents, which are wealthier professionals instead of the working class European immigrants and European Americans that were previously majority populations in these neighborhoods.

-Fort Greene, which has been a majority Black neighborhood since the 1970s though with some significant mixtures of Hispanic and White residents and very limited Asian residents has re-transitioned back to a White population majority since the 2010s though significant amount of Black residents still remain with now a slow increasing population of Asian and Hispanic residents; the last time Fort Greene had a White majority population was in the 1960s-70s.
+Fort Greene, which has been a majority Black neighborhood since the 1970s though with some significant mixtures of Hispanic and White residents and very limited Asian residents has re-transitioned back to a White population majority since the 2010s though significant amount of Black residents still remain with now a slow increasing population of Asian and Hispanic residents; the last time Fort Greene had a White majority population was in the 1960s–'70s.